ErinDar/aererbnb/API-Docs.md

     ```json
     {
       "message": "Sorry, this spot is already booked for the specified dates",
       "statusCode": 403,
       "errors": {
         "startDate": "Start date conflicts with an existing booking",
         "endDate": "End date conflicts with an existing booking"
       }
     }
     ```

-### Delete a booking
+### Delete a Booking

-Delete an existing booking
+Delete an existing booking.

 * Require Authentication: true
-* Require proper authorization: Booking must belong to the current user or the spot must belong to the current user
+* Require proper authorization: Booking must belong to the current user or the Spot must belong to the current user
 * Request
   * Method: DELETE
-  * URL: /bookings/:bookingId
+  * URL: /api/bookings/:bookingId
   * Body: none

-* Response
+* Successful Response
   * Status Code: 200
   * Headers:
     * Content-Type: application/json